 In the spirit of gratitude for what we do have, I’ve been mindful to celebrate little moments and the things bringing joy right now — big and small.
 Here’s a handful of “stay at home” favorites, from hobbies to new routines and products bringing me a slice of happiness these days.

 Let’s be real: Dressing for comfort is my reality most days at home.
 When I want to be comfortable — but feel a bit more pulled together — I wear a sculpting bodysuit paired with jeans and a linen cardigan.
-Other styles I wear for comfort around home include these top-rated leggings (available on Amazon for $27), this pair of super-soft pajamas, and these faux fur slippers.
+Other styles I wear for comfort around home include these top-rated leggings (available on Amazon for $27), a matching pajama set, and these soft faux fur slippers.

 We all deserve a little extra TLC.
 One of my favorite ways to unwind is by taking a hot bubble bath with a glass of wine, good book or magazine, these pink Himalayan bath salts and my favorite candle.
 Another addition to the “self-care” category?
 We added three of these oversized Euro pillows to our bed.
 They’re so fluffy and comfortable, making crawling into bed at night a treat.